Progressive Disclosure Techniques: Framework-Agnostic JavaScript Implementation

 }

-// Batch insertion to trigger single reflow
+// Batch insertion to trigger a single reflow

 if (fragment.childNodes.length > 0) {